bennbenben/insta_memers/README.md

 - Created an IMGUR account and started to get familiar with the structure
 - Downloaded existing memes into local C:\\ and removed them from google photos
 - Completed skeleton code of app_transform.py
+- Cleaned <i>app_transform.py</i> code, added in argparse and iterative behaviour and saving to output file directories with iterative file names

 # Future enhancements (for consideration)
 ## Extract
 - [ ] Possibly execute the commands using Postman (?)
 ## Transform
-- [ ] Write a personal K-means clustering to return the most dominant color for a given image (can be used to pad images)
+- [ ] Use K-means clustering to return the most dominant color for a given image (to pad the image)
 ## Load
 - [ ] Explore IG Basic API (future enhancement)